oracle-devrel/devo.container.tech/OKE/kubernetes-comparison.md

 #### [Private or public IP Address for Clusters][Private or public IP address for cluster Kubernetes API]

--   **(note 1)** “You access the Kubernetes API on the cluster control plane through an endpoint hosted in a subnet of your VCN.
+-   <span id="Note_NS_IPforCluster" class="anchor"></span>**(note 1)** “You access the Kubernetes API on the cluster control plane through an endpoint hosted in a subnet of your VCN.
 This Kubernetes API endpoint subnet can be a private or public subnet.
 If you specify a public subnet for the Kubernetes API endpoint, you can optionally assign a public IP address to the Kubernetes API endpoint (in addition to the private IP address).
 You control access to the Kubernetes API endpoint subnet using security rules defined for security lists or network security groups.”

 ### Container Image Services